-Listen to our conversation on the subject of home and homing, and maybe win a copy for yourself.
+Read the transcript of our 2014 conversation on the subject of home and homing.

-“Basically everything in the life of organisms relates to being in the right place,” says Heinrich, now 74, a thought that wove through the discussion on my latest radio show.
+“Basically everything in the life of organisms relates to being in the right place,” says Heinrich, then 74, a thought that wove through the discussion on my latest radio show.

 my q&a with bernd heinrich

 Q. Your books always seem to come at just the right time for me, thank you very much.
 I had just read “The Homing Instinct” when the first flicker reappeared early this spring, and made a beeline to the spot near my house where every year a giant anthill eventually forms.

 Was it observations like that that made you study the homing instinct?